 Very rapidly we began to receive phone calls and emails from church parishes asking us if we could schedule times to come to their parishes to give talks to parents’ groups on addressing pornography and other sexuality-related issues in their homes.
 From the beginning, our plan has been to offer to all of our church parishes and schools the opportunity to schedule meetings like this.
 So we were excited to see that Safe Haven Sunday naturally moved people in this direction.
 It quickly fostered the desire for more information and the desire to do more.”

 We’d love to see more diocesan and parish communities help parishioners make their homes a safe haven.
-If you have any questions about Safe Haven Sunday or would like to hold a Safe Haven Sunday in your diocese or parish, please contact Amanda Zurface, JCL, Diocesan Outreach Specialist.
+If you have any questions about Safe Haven Sunday or would like to hold a Safe Haven Sunday in your diocese or parish, please contact Amanda Zurface, JCL, Catholic Church Outreach Specialist.